SpaceFox2050/Resources/Card-Shuffler/about-shuffler.md

 If you want to learn more about shuffling, you can go to the [wikipedia shuffling page](https://en.wikipedia.org/wiki/Shuffling)

+Nov 2 Update:

+Updated `calculate` function: brought back `for loops` to check for repeating cards and a for loop to check for the average number of spaces a card has moved up or down.
+This is calculated by comparing the current deck and last deck and getting the distance between the two cards.
+The algorithm adds all these numbers up and divides it by 52 at the end to get the average.

+Also removed where code asks for `shuffle rate` every shuffle cycle, now the `shuffle rate` is only asked for at the start of every code exection and remains constant throughout all shuffle cycles.

 # Smoosh (messpile) Shuffle

 The smoosh (messpile) shuffle works by spreading the deck of cards out on a surface and moving it around.
 After you think it is enough, the deck of cards is